 The ship will integrate a modern combat management system (CMS), which will conduct threat evaluation and allocate the resources based on the tactical picture compiled and weapons package available on board.
 The ship data network (SDN) will carry the data from all the sensors and weapons on board.

 The ship’s primary firepower will constitute vertically launched Barak 8 surface-to-air missiles (SAM), and BrahMos surface-to-surface missiles (SSM) for long-range engagement of shore and sea-based targets.

 Two 16-cell vertical launchers on board the vessel will be capable of launching a total of 32 Barak 8 missiles, while two eight-cell universal vertical launcher modules will allow the launch of 16 BrahMos SAMs.

 The forward bow deck will be fitted with a 127mm main gun, while the vessel will be installed with four AK-630 30mm guns for close-point defence capability.
 The destroyer will also be armed with indigenously developed 533mm torpedo launchers and RBU-6000 anti-submarine rocket launchers to provide anti-submarine warfare (ASW) capability.

 The aft heli-deck of the P 15B ships will support the operations of two multi-role rotorcraft including Sea King or HAL Dhruv helicopters.

-The state-of-the-art rail-less helicopter traversing system aboard the vessel will ensure efficient helicopter handling on the deck and the vessels will also feature a hangar facility to accommodate two helicopters onboard.
+The state-of-the-art rail-less helicopter traversing system on board the vessel will ensure efficient helicopter handling on the deck; and the vessels will also feature a hangar facility to accommodate two helicopters.

 The ships will be equipped with a combined gas and gas (COGAG) configuration integrating four gas turbines.
-The power-plant will also integrate two diesel engines and four generator sets.
-The propulsion system will allow the ships to achieve speeds of more than 30kt and a maximum range of 4,000nmi.
+The power plant will also integrate two diesel engines and four generator sets.
+The propulsion system will allow the ships to achieve speeds of more than 30k and a maximum range of 4,000nmi.